-We believe that a combination of cash and equity compensation is appropriate to attract and retain the individuals we desire to serve on our board of directors and that this approach is comparable to the policies of our peer companies.
+We believe that a combination of cash and equity compensation is appropriate to attract and retain the individuals we desire to serve on our Board of Directors and that this approach is comparable to the policies of our peer companies.
 Our cash compensation policies are designed to encourage frequent and active interaction between directors and our executives both during and between formal meetings as well as compensate our directors for their time and effort.
 Further, we believe it is important to align the long-term interests of our non-employee directors with those of the Company and its stockholders, and that awarding equity compensation to, and thereby increasing ownership of our common stock by, our non-employee directors is an appropriate means to achieve this alignment.

-In 2019, our non-employee directors received an annual cash retainer for Board of Directors and committee service in addition to equity compensation, as set forth in further detail in the table below.
-We expect non-employee director compensation to remain the same in 2020, except that the Chair of the Compensation Committee is expected to receive an additional 15,000 options for his additional service to the Board of Directors.
+In 2021, our non-employee directors received an annual cash retainer for Board of Directors and standing committee service in addition to equity compensation, as set forth in further detail in the table below.
+We are currently reviewing our director compensation program and anticipate that we will modify the equity portion of the program effective with the 2022 grant.

-ual Cash ainer (1) Annual Equity Compensation (2)
+Annual Cash Retainer (\$) (1) Annual Equity Compensation (2)

-Board of Directors membership \$ 35,000 35,000
+Board of Directors membership \$35,000 35,000

-Chairman of the Board of Directors (Extra Retainer) \$ 25,000 35,000
+Chairman of the Board of Directors (Extra Retainer) \$25,000 35,000

-Audit Committee Chair \$ 15,000
+Audit Committee Chair \$15,000

 Member \$ 7,500

-Compensation Committee Chair \$ 15,000
+Compensation Committee Chair \$15,000

 Member \$ 7,500

-Nominating and Corporate Governance Committee Chair \$ 15,000
+Nominating and Corporate Governance Committee Chair \$15,000

 Member \$ 7,500